Thursday - gone but still a scientist, SCIENCE!

 BSc.
 Biomedical Science (CIT 2007), BSc.
 Biomedical Science Hons.
 (DIT 2011), MSc.
 Biomedical Diagnostics (DCU 2012)

 Science jobs: Hospital, chemistry lab, water testing lab.
 Weekend jobs: McDonalds, Tesco, Waterstones, New Look, phoneshop

 I am a PhD researcher, participating in the BioAT programme

 Favourite thing to do in science: Play with the flow cytometer (think big machine filled with lasers that counts cells!)

-I study the sugars on the surface cells and how they change as a cell dies
+My Work: I study the sugars on the surface cells and how they change as a cell dies

 Every single one of your cells is covered in sugar molecules that can provide clues about how well the cell is doing.
 In particular I look at a type of blood cell called a lymphocyte, and how its sugar changes as it dies.
 The type of lymphocyte I am interested in is an important part of your immune system, that produces special proteins that help to destroy invading viruses and bacteria.
 As these cells die, they lose their outmost sugars, and that lets other cells of the immune system see that they are dying and removes them from our bodies.

 My work involves growing these cells in flasks, killing them, and then looking for the changes in the sugars using sugar-binding-proteins and a device called a flow cytometer.
 The sugar-binding proteins recognise different types of sugars on the cells surface, so by using specific proteins I can look for particular sugars.
 There’s a dye attached to the protein, so when it sticks to the cell we can detect that using either a microscope or my favourite machine, the flow cytometer.
 The flow cytometer is a device that allows you to pass thousands of cells, one by one, past a laser and detect if the protein-dye is attached.
 I collect thousands of cellsworth of information and try to interpret it.